Chautauqua Institution, Chautauqua NY: Feed Your Head

 Athenaeum Hotel Lobby Chautauqua NY

 Rooms here are updated, and suites are especially nice, though not plush.
 One great advantage of staying here is that you simply walk out the 2nd story door, and you’re within a few steps of the Amphitheater.
-After a lively Beach Boys concert, it took just 30 seconds to get back to my cosy room.
+After a lively Beach Boys concert, it took just 30 seconds to get back to my cozy room.

 Author